planetmint/planetmint-driver-python/docs/connect.rst

 ..
-Copyright BigchainDB GmbH and BigchainDB contributors
+Copyright Planetmint GmbH and Planetmint contributors
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

 .. _connect:

 =================================
-Determine the BigchainDB Root URL
+Determine the Planetmint Root URL
 =================================

-If you want to use the BigchainDB Python Driver to communicate with a BigchainDB node or cluster, then you will need its BigchainDB Root URL.
+If you want to use the Planetmint Python Driver to communicate with a Planetmint node or cluster, then you will need its Planetmint Root URL.
 This page is to help you determine it.

-Case 1: BigchainDB on localhost
+Case 1: Planetmint on localhost
 -------------------------------

-If a BigchainDB node is running locally
+If a Planetmint node is running locally
-(and the ``PLANETMINT_SERVER_BIND`` setting wasn't changed from the default ``localhost:9984``), then the BigchainDB Root URL is:
+(and the ``PLANETMINT_SERVER_BIND`` setting wasn't changed from the default ``localhost:9984``), then the Planetmint Root URL is:

 .. code-block:: python